campoy/go-tooling-workshop/1-source-code/2-writing/2-gofmt-and-friends.md

 ## More than formatting

-Once gophers were used to having a tool changing their code on save, many other tools appear that made our coding more efficient.
+Once gophers were used to having a tool change their code on save, many other tools appeared that made our coding more efficient.
 Let's see some of them by order of popularity.

 These tools differ from `gofmt` in that they modify your code from something that *almost*